-Following the European standards (Andrews et al., 1995) which are more restrictive than the ANSI standard the FORTRAN keywords may be written in upper case only, or with initial letter in upper case and the rest in lower case.
+Following the European standards (?) which are more restrictive than the ANSI standard the FORTRAN keywords may be written in upper case only, or with initial letter in upper case and the rest in lower case.
 The names of variables may be written in mixed lower or upper case and the names of namelists, modules, programs or subroutines may be written in mixed lower or upper case.
 No recommendation has been made concerning comments.